gwbres/sp3/README.md

 SP3 is specifid by [IGS](https://igs.org/products/#orbits_clocks).

-The parser only supports Revisions C & D at the moment.
+The parser only supports Revisions C & D at the moment and rejects revisions A & B.

 ## Getting started